-- All exemptions for the 2020 Roll Year are due to the Assessor’s Office by March 1, 2020, excluding new STAR exemptions.
-See below for details regarding changes to STAR.
+All exemptions for each Roll Year are due to the Assessor’s Office by March 1.

-- Do not hesitate to contact our office at any time with questions or to check on the status of your exemption.
+Please do not hesitate to contact our office at any time with questions or to check on the status of your submitted application or approved exemption!

 The State of New York has made changes to the STAR Program over the past several years.
 Beginning with the passing of the 2016 Executive Budget, the STAR credit was introduced.
 The STAR credit provides a property owner with a check instead of a property tax exemption on their school tax bill.
 See this page to read more about or register for the STAR credit: Link.

 In 2019, all Senior Citizen Exemption recipients were required to apply separately to the Enhanced STAR program in addition to the Partial Tax Exemption for Real Property of Senior Citizens instead of using a single form for both of them.
 Please see the following State brochure for more information: NYS Pub 1095

 For 2020, property owners who have the STAR exemption are given the option to switch to receiving the STAR credit and owners whose income is between $250,000 and $500,000 will be moved over to the STAR credit program.
 For more details, see this page: Link.